Zunon/Sagiri/README.md

 - `!leavechannel channel-one channel-two ...` - Leave a channel or channels
 - `!prune N` - Delete `N` messages
 - `!doroles` - Setup guild with the opt-in system
+## Things to add
+- [] Switch to using reactions on static messages to join channels
+- [] Implement basic voice music functions